Onn Ismail

 Haji Onn bin Ismail (1939–5 April 2023) was a Malaysian politician who served as Speaker of the Selangor State Legislative Assembly from 1995 to 2008, Member of the Selangor State Legislative Assembly for Sementa seat from 1974 to 1986 and Selat Klang from 1986 to 1999.
 He was a member of United Malays National Organisation, a component party of Barisan Nasional (BN).

 Early life

 His parents had 16 children, but eight of them died during the Japanese occupation (1941–1945) because there was not enough food.
 Only eight were left and Onn Ismail is the second youngest child.
 He was married and has six children, three boys and three girls, including Senator Norhayati Onn.

 Family

-Norhayati Onn was the first woman in Malaysia to be appointed political secretary to Malaysian Prime Minister, Najib Razak.

 Her ex-husband is Mohd Suffian Abdul Aziz.

 His son-in-law is Faizal Abdullah, former Kapar UMNO Youth Leader and CEO of Wijaya Baru Global Bhd.
 Faizal was once a member of the Klang Port Council and was involved in the controversy of not having house plans approved together with Zakaria Deros and Mazlynoor Abdul Latiff.
 The bungalow was built in Kampung Raja Uda without plan approval.
 As a result, the then Menteri Besar of Selangor, Khir Toyo asked Faizal to resign as a council member.